googlefonts¶

 Rationale:

-All high quality variable fonts include an avar table to correctly define axes progression rates.
+Most variable fonts should include an avar table to correctly define axes progression rates.

 For example, a weight axis from 0% to 100% doesn’t map directly to 100 to 1000, because a 10% progression from 0% may be too much to define the 200, while 90% may be too little to define the 900.